parshap/css-eliminator/README.md

  * Remove duplicate property declarations
  * Investigate an approach using `getComputedStyle()` to include only declarations that actually result in a computed style
+ * Bug with ".wrapper ::selection {}" if .wrapper has only text nodes

 # Installation